amnaahmed567/Remote-Sensing-Image-Change-Detection-with-Transformers/README.md

 ________________________________________
 Model Training and Results

-1. Training on Amazon Rainforest Data
+1. Training on Amazon Rainforest Data:

 Traditional machine learning models were applied to detect deforestation in the Amazon Rainforest.
 The results were as follows: